A statistical physics and dynamical systems perspective on geophysical extreme events: Stochastic dynamics for understanding and simulating geophysical rare events

-where the scaling exponent $\zeta(q)$ accounts for all possible (infinite) rescaling symmetries of the Navier-Stokes Equations, i.e., accounts for the existence of singularities in the energy cascade mechanism \cite{Benzi84,dubrulle2019beyond}.
+where the scaling exponent $\zeta(q)=q/3+\mu(q/3)$ accounts for all possible (infinite) rescaling symmetries of the Navier-Stokes Equations, i.e., accounts for the existence of singularities in the energy cascade mechanism \cite{Benzi84,dubrulle2019beyond}.
 This refined theory has successfully described the statistical properties of the velocity field in experiments \cite{Muzy91,Benzi91,Biferale04,Boffetta08,Benzi08,Arneodo08}.
 However, this approach only provides time-averaged statistical information on velocity field fluctuations at different scales, lacking an instantaneous description of the dynamics, the latter being particularly helpful for exploring the local statistics of velocity field fluctuations \cite{dubrulle2019beyond,dubrulle2022many}.

-Very recently, starting from the non-universality of the statistics of small-scale fluctuations, \citet{alberti2023} proposed a time-dependent and scale-dependent framework for retrieving information on the symmetries of a turbulent steady state.
-The main idea is to overcome the limitation given by previous measures of singularities (as the scaling exponents $\zeta(q)$ or the generalized dimensions $D_q$ \cite{caby2019generalized}), tracing time-averaged features of field fluctuations, by introducing two measures which are time-dependent.
-In this way,one answers Landau's objection to the Kolmogorov theory on the time and space fluctuations of the energy transfer rate, providing an instantaneous view of scale-dependent fluctuations.
-Furthermore, this allows us to deal with the problem of intermittency and its interpretation as a time- or space-dependent phenomenon.
+Starting from the non-universality of the statistics of small-scale fluctuations, \cite{alberti2023} proposed a time-dependent and scale-dependent framework for retrieving information on the symmetries of a turbulent steady state.
+The main idea is to overcome the limitations of previous measures of singularities (as the scaling exponents $\zeta(q)$ or the generalized dimensions $D_k$ \cite{caby2019generalized}), tracing time-averaged features of field fluctuations, by introducing two measures which are time-dependent.
+In this way, one answers Landau's objection to the Kolmogorov theory regarding the time and space fluctuations of the energy dissipation rate, providing an instantaneous view of scale-dependent fluctuations.
 The newly introduced measures can be derived by searching for extremes of the field fluctuations.
 We assume, for simplicity, a 1-D velocity field $u(t)$ (nonetheless, the method is suitable for any $n$-D field) which can be written as:

 where $\langle u \rangle$ is the mean field value (sometimes, the notation in turbulence is $U_0$) and $\delta u_\ell(t)$ is the fluctuating component of the velocity field at the scale $\ell$ \cite{Frisch95}.